Open Bible Data Home About News OET Key

 וְאֵ֣ין רָשָׁ֑ע

-The word translated and here indicates that the event it introduces took place at the same time as the event stated in the previous clause.
-Use a natural form in your language for introducing an event that happened at the same time as another event.
-Alternate translation: “at that time there is no wicked one”
+The word translated then here indicates that the event it introduces took place as a result of the event stated in the previous clause.
+Use a natural form in your language for introducing an event that is the result of another event.
+Alternate translation: “it results in there being no more wicked”

 Note 3 topic: figures-of-speech / explicit